mq-cah/ANZPHN/_pages/network.md

 ### E-H

 **Historians at the Movies (HATM)**
-: **Project Description** Historians at the Movies Australia, or HATMAus, is a weekly live watch party on Twitter.
-Hosted by Dr Joel Barnes and Dr Chelsea Barnett, each Sunday evening we watch a film and live-tweet our way through, using the hashtag #HATMAus.
+: **Project Description** Historians at the Movies Australia, or HATMAus, is an occasional live watch party on Twitter.
+Hosted by Dr Joel Barnes and Dr Chelsea Barnett, we watch a film and live-tweet our way through, using the hashtag #HATMAus.
 Born at the beginning of COVID-19 lockdown as a way to maintain connection and conversation, #HATMAus has transformed into a community of film lovers and friends.
 We historicise, we talk, we share memories, insights, and gifs.
 Best of all, we welcome everyone, historians and non-historians alike!
 : **Status** Active
 : **Website** <https://historiansatthemoviesaustralia.com/>